Team

 Nessa Fallon

 Nessa has over 20 years’ experience in acute, rehabilitation and extended care of the older person.
-As a Clinical Nurse Specialist in falls prevention and bone health since 2004, she completed an MSc in Gerontological Nursing in TCD in 2008.
+Nessa is a Clinical Nurse Specialist in bone health and falls prevention since 2004.
+Nessa has completed a MSc in Gerontological Nursing in Trinity College Dublin in 2008 and qualified as a Registered Nurse Prescriber in 2023

 Dr. Niamh Maher PhD

 Niamh Maher has 30 years experience in hospital based nursing including Medical, Midwifery and Gerontological nursing.
-She completed her MSc in Gerontological Nursing in 2000 and a PhD in 2014. .
-She commenced working in falls prevention and bone health in 2003.
-Her PhD, undertaken with the School of Nursing and Midwifery, in TCD, focused on improving outcomes for elderly hip fracture patients throught early access to a bone health clinic.
+Niamh has worked in the Bone Health Clinic since 2003.
+She has completed a MSc in Gerontological Nursing in 2000 and a PhD in 2014.
+Her PhD, undertaken with the School of Nursing and Midwifery, in Trinity College Dublin, focused on improving outcomes for older person hip fractures through early access to a bone health clinic.
+Niamh has contributed to research on all areas associated with bone health and osteoporosis.

 Dr. Brendan McCarthy